 The apostle Paul wrote to Pastor Timothy to preach God’s Word and take heed to teaching good doctrine.
 Church leaders who are not doing this are seriously disobeying God.
 Over the years, when I was a young Christian, many times I heard my pastor declare as he entered the pulpit to preach: “I solicit your undivided attention.
 This preaching of God’s Word is the single most important thing I do in the work of the Lord.”
 Amen!
 My pastor at that time — Richard C. “Dick” Benjamin — over the years instilled in thousands of us that intense love for God’s Word that characterized his life.
-And the long-term fruit of Pastor Benjamin’s Christ-centered, Word-of-God-based ministry was sending out from that church 1,200 dedicated Christians on teams that planted over 70 churches in America and overseas.
+And the long-term fruit of Pastor Benjamin’s Christ-centered, Word-of-God-based ministry was sending out from that church 1,300 dedicated men, women, and children on teams that planted 80 churches in America and overseas.
 Preach and teach God’s Word and it bears fruit!

 How important is it that we be well versed in God’s Word?
 Consider Jesus’ desert trials.
 The devil presented great temptations to the Lord.
 In each case Jesus resisted them and overcame Satan by quoting Scripture (“It is written”).
 Can we do that today?
 Yes!
 God’s Word is a powerful tool in resisting the devil and his temptations.
 The Psalm tells us: “I have stored up your word in my heart, that I might not sin against you” (Ps.
 119:11, ESV).